bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

 {% autocrossref %}

 Bitcoin ECDSA public keys represent a point on a particular Elliptic Curve (EC) defined in secp256k1.
-In their traditional "uncompressed" form, public keys contain an identification byte, a 32-byte X coordinate, and a 32-byte Y coordinate.
+In their traditional uncompressed form, public keys contain an identification byte, a 32-byte X coordinate, and a 32-byte Y coordinate.
 The extremely simplified illustration below shows such a point on the elliptic curve used by Bitcoin,